Buchanan (band): 2014–2016: Pressure in an Empty Space

-2016–present: The Crayon Collection, Collaborations and Vampr
+2016–2019: The Crayon Collection

-Simons has been working on new material in Los Angeles at GOOD Music with producer Anthony Kilhoffer.
+Simons began working on new material in Los Angeles at GOOD Music with producer Anthony Kilhoffer.

 The first track from these sessions, "The Beep Test", was released as a single on 25 November 2016.
 The music video for the single, filmed during the ripCORD World Tour, premiered on theMusic.com.au on 8 February 2017.